slavalavaparmedzhan0/Retrig-opensource/README.md

+#NOW ITS DETECTED!!!!! but you can try to fix this

 Here's a link to the file if you're too dumb to look at the files in the github repository: https://github.com/slavalavaparmedzhan0/Retrig-opensource/blob/main/RetriG-source.lua

 # Hi, im Kyss, i published ts for everyone, you can steal it, report it(but please, keep this repo) and do whatever you want.